Strong form of differentiation #5: Provide better advice to your client.

 - What are Fortune 500 IT departments doing that we should be emulating?

 - (alternately) What are the most successful startups doing that our Fortune 500 company should be doing now so they don’t eat our lunch 2 years from now?

 - Based on developer job postings, where does the industry seem to be moving?
 What decisions can we make now to get a bit ahead of that movement?

 These are just some quick made-up examples.
 What makes original research valuable is that it answers important questions your clients have and can’t answer themselves.

 Alrighty, that’s enough for today on differentiation.
 I’ll be back next time with some ideas about how to differentiate based on your willingness to say NO to bad ideas. 🙂

-This weekend would be a great time to learn everything you need to know about positioning: http://thepositioningmanual.com
+Now would be a great time to learn everything you need to know about positioning: http://thepositioningmanual.com.

 Talk to you soon,